-The co-op office and the Career Center can assist you with recruiting and hiring co-op students in a variety of ways, including assisting with gathering resumes and scheduling on campus interviews with the employer.
-The Co-op office and/or the Career Center can provide space for on campus face to face interviews, phone or video conference interviews.
+The co-op office and the Career Center can assist you with recruiting and hiring co-op students in a variety of ways, including assisting with gathering resumes and scheduling on campus interviews..
+The College of Tech.
+Co-op office and/or the Career Center can provide space for on campus face to face interviews, phone or video conference interviews.

 - Access thousands of Bowling Green State University candidates

-- Submit and manage your experiential learning and full-time employment online postings
+- Submit and manage your co-ops, internships and full-time employment online postings

 - Schedule your on campus interview visit

 - Review your applicant pool

 To post a position, you must sign up and create a Handshake account:

 For questions specifically about Handshake please contact the Career Center at 419-372-2356